 - "More" or "Less" modifiers.
 Each More or Less modifier applies separately as a multiplier: for example, 50% More multiplies the value by 1.5.

 The important thing to note is that Increased modifiers are effectively giving you a percent of the base amount, and More modifiers are effectively giving you a percent of the final amount.
 As a result, More and Less modifiers are usually far more powerful than Increased or Reduced modifiers.
 This is the big takeaway - if you don't want to worry about the math, just remember that.

 (Strictly speaking there is one other type of modifier, called a Multiplier.
-As of Match 2019, these modifiers are found only for Cold- and Chaos-based Damage over Time.
+As of June 2019, these modifiers are found only for Cold- and Chaos-based Damage over Time.
 Multiplier modifiers are added together, then multiplied to the main skill - kind of like a separate batch of Increased modifiers.
-For example, a +10% Multiplier and a +20% Multiplier effectively combine into a single 30% More damage modifier.
+For example, a +10% Multiplier and a +20% Multiplier effectively combine into a single 30% Multiplier.
 Multiplier modifiers are found in only a few builds, though, so for the most part you won't need to worry about them.)

 A Math Example